 Best for Damaged Hair: Olaplex No. 4 Bond Maintenance Shampoo

-This is a staple for Byrdie Associate Beauty Director Hallie Gould, thanks to its deeply reparative prowess.
+This is a staple for Byrdie Associate Editorial Director Hallie Gould, thanks to its deeply reparative prowess.
 Like its in-salon treatment counterpart, it contains ingredients that work to repair broken protein bonds in your hair.
 Translation?
 Hair becomes softer, smoother, and generally looks and feels better.
-Another plus: The formula is sulfate-free so it won’t strip much-needed moisture, and Gould points out that it’s the only sulfate-free shampoo she’s found that actually lathers well.
+Another plus: The formula is sulfate-free, so it shouldn't strip much-needed moisture, and Gould points out that it’s the only sulfate-free shampoo she’s found that actually lathers well.

 Best Volumizing: Briogeo Blossom & Bloom Ginseng + Biotin Volumizing Shampoo

-The formula relies on ginseng to both immediately make hair look fuller and boost it long-term.
+The formula relies on ginseng to help make hair look fuller and boost it long-term.
 And speaking of instant gratification, it also contains a sugar starch that thickens hair, so it looks more voluminous as soon as you step out of the shower.